Wall St Week Ahead-Some investors look to diversify amid big tech rally

 Saira Malik, chief investment officer for global equities at Nuveen, is looking for tech companies that may benefit from rising inflation and have lagged the broad market rally.

-She believes shares of Amazon.com Inc , which has trailed the market with an 8% gain this year, will be one such “catch up trade," powered by growth in e-commerce.
+She believes shares of Amazon.com Inc AMZN.O, which has trailed the market with an 8% gain this year, will be one such “catch up trade," powered by growth in e-commerce.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.